-Ireland’s provisional greenhouse gas emissions are estimated to be 60.51 million tonnes carbon dioxide equivalent (Mt CO2eq) in 2018, which is 0.2% lower (or 0.14 Mt CO2 eq) than emissions in 2017 (60.65 Mt CO2 eq) and follows a 1.0% decrease in emissions reported for 2017.
-Emissions reductions have been recorded in 7 of the last 10 years.
-In the last 2 years national total emissions have only decreased by 1.2% or 0.74 Mt CO2eq, following very large increases of over 3.5% in both 2015 and 2016.
-In the same period, emissions in the stationary ETS sector have decreased by 12.5% or 2.22 Mt CO2 eq whereas emissions under the ESD (Effort Sharing Decision) decreased by 3.1%.
+In 2019, Ireland’s provisional GHG emissions are estimated to be 59.90 million tonnes carbon dioxide equivalent (Mt CO2eq), which is 4.5% lower (or 2.80 Mt CO2 eq) than emissions in 2018 (62.70 Mt CO2 eq).
+Emissions reductions have been recorded in 6 of the last 10 years of inventory data (2009-2019).
+In 2019 national total emissions decreased by 4.5%, emissions in the stationary ETS sector have decreased by 8.7% and emissions under the ESD (Effort Sharing Decision) decreased by 3.1%.
 This is the first time all 3 category totals have decreased in the same year since 2013.

-Arresting this growth is a challenge in the context of a growing economy but one which must be addressed by households, business, farmers and communities if Ireland is to reap the benefits of a low-carbon economy.
+Arresting growth in emissions is a challenge in the context of a growing economy but one which must be addressed by households, business, farmers and communities if Ireland is to reap the benefits of a low-carbon economy.

 The table below shows the assessment of compliance under the European Union's Effort Sharing Decision which sets 2020 targets for sectors outside of the Emissions Trading Scheme (EU ETS) and annual binding limits for the period 2013-2020.
-The years 2013-2017 have been reviewed and compliance agreed by the European Commission under Article 19 of the MMR No. 525/2013.
-Ireland has exceeded its Effort Sharing Decision annual limit for 2016 and 2017 and provisional estimates indicate an exceedance of 5.17 Mt CO2 eq.
+The years 2013-2018 have been reviewed and compliance agreed by the European Commission under Article 19 of the MMR No. 525/2013.
+Ireland has exceeded its Effort Sharing Decision annual limit for 2016, 2017 and 2018 and provisional estimates indicate an exceedance of 6.98 Mt CO2 eq for 2019.
 In contrast to sectors in the EU ETS which are regulated at EU level, Ireland is responsible for national policies and measures to limit emissions from the sectors covered by Effort Sharing legislation.
 Further information can be found on the European Commission website on Effort Sharing and emission targets.

 Greenhouse Gas Emissions share by sector 1990

 As can be seen in the graph below Ireland has higher than average emissions of CH4 and N2O because we have the highest agriculture emission contribution from any of the EU Member States.
 A similar pattern can be seen in New Zealand where agriculture is also an important part of their economy.
 These figures reflect the relative importance of agriculture to Ireland’s economy, and the lack of heavy industry in comparison to some other member states.
 Agricultural emissions are dominated by methane (CH4) from enteric fermentation and manure management and Nitrous oxide (N2O) from fertiliser, manure applied to land and animal excreta deposited directly onto pasture.
-The graph below is based on 2017 data as final 2018 data for EU/EEA member states is not yet available.
+The graph below is based on 2018 data the most recent available on the EEA data viewer.